BLS Certification Manual: Recognizing Cardiac Arrest

 CALL FOR HELP

-If the victim is unresponsive, the rescuer will need to designate a bystander to call for help.
+If an adult victim is unresponsive, the rescuer will need to designate a bystander to call for help.
 If no bystander is available, the rescuer should call for help and then start CPR.
 After establishing contact with your emergency provider, the rescuer should place his/her phone on speaker, to listen for instructions while performing CPR.
 Effective chest compressions are crucial to maintain circulation until an automated external defibrillator (AED) is available.
 Using an AED as soon as possible can significantly increase the chances of survival by delivering an electric shock to restore the heart's normal rhythm.

 RETRIEVE AN AUTOMATED EXTERNAL DEFIBRILLATOR (AED)